 Being on multiple exchanges also helps projects tap into various geographies.

-C. Governance and Regulation:
+3. Governance and regulation

 This is why there is a lot of uncertainty and a gray area around the regulation and taxation of these assets.
-This impacts the prices every time a news is pushed by the media.
-Positive news like El-Salvador accepting Bitcoin as a legal tender would push up the prices, and on the other hand, rumours of some governments banning crypto would hurt the market sentiment.
+This impacts the prices every time a news piece is pushed by the media.
+Positive news like El-Salvador accepting Bitcoin as a legal tender would push up the prices, and on the other hand, rumors of some governments banning crypto would hurt the market sentiment.

 Finding Value in Cryptocurrency: